A Data-driven Approach to Microstructural Imaging

 Rather than relying only on a single source of contrast, I will exploit the versatility of MRI and use multiple, independent contrast mechanisms that will provide the necessary information to distinguish reliably between microscopic substrates.

-1. I will use machine learning to learn the appropriate models directly from the data instead of relying on preconceived models.
+1. I will use machine learning to learn the appropriate models directly from the data, rather than relying on preconceived models.

 2. I will acquire a priori histological data to directly inform this learning process, guaranteeing, for the first time, a close match between microstructural readouts obtained from MRI and invasive histology.